 One quick example: A client with a (long ago) background in restaurant management read some Yelp reviews on a new-ish eatery.
 Most commenters loved the food but bashed the service.
 My client contacted the owner, pitching herself as a transformational trainer/manager who could deliver positive change in this area.
 The owner had a problem; my client had a solution.

 Thinking first of the owner’s needs got her invited in for a conversation that, yes, led to a job offer.
 At that point, when the owner recognized her value, my client was able to negotiate the issues of scheduling and pay that mattered most to her.

-- Be active in your search.
-Posting an old résumé to a job board and hoping for a phone call is not a sound job search strategy.
-If you’re unemployed and don’t want to be, make looking for work your current job.
-Spend time every day researching opportunities, applying for jobs, following up, and contacting people in your network.
+3. Actively search.
+Posting a résumé to a job board and hoping for a phone call is not a sound job search strategy.
+If you’re unemployed or underemployed, make looking for work a priority.
+Spend time every day researching opportunities, contacting people in your network, applying for jobs, and following up.